0mppula/Eloquent_JavaScript_Third_Edition/readme.md

 # Eloquent JavaScript, 3rd Edition: A Modern Introduction to Programming

-Exercises done by me from the ebook "[Eloquent JavaScript, 3rd Edition][1]" by: Marijn Haverbeke.
+Solutions to exercises from the ebook "[Eloquent JavaScript, 3rd Edition][1]" by: Marijn Haverbeke.

 ## Part 1: Language